Classic Meatballs With Tomato Sauce

 - Hungary “fasirt”

 My family loves meatballs with tomato sauce, straight up or with spaghetti swirled in.
 I make meatballs several different ways, but this recipe is a more classic one using ground beef and veal.

-But truthfully, the permutations of meatball making is endless, but cooking them requires a lot of practice.
+But truthfully, the permutations of meatball making are endless, but cooking them requires a lot of practice.
 Gently making them with your hands, lightly browning them followed by slow stewing them gives you a delicious juicy meatball that you can’t resist.
-Meatballs with tomato sauce is a perfect weekday meal and especially welcoming in the cooler winter months.
+Meatballs with tomato sauce are a perfect weekday meal and especially welcoming in the cooler winter months.

 - 3/4 pound ground beef

 - 3 garlic cloves, peeled and minced

 - 1/4 cup panko bread crumbs